 Skinner observed that animals (e.g., pigeons) responded in lawful ways to a particular set of events.
 For example, when a light came on, if the pigeon pecked a disk, the pigeon immediately received a food pellet.
 In the future, when the pigeon entered the experimental chamber it would behave in a similar manner — when the light came on, the pigeon pecked the disk and received food.
 Skinner called his discovery "positive reinforcement."

 It turns out all the experimental findings Skinner and his colleagues made in the laboratory also applied to humans.
 Many people have heard of “time out.”
-But the time out procedure came straight out of the experimental chamber and works on animals the same the way it works on humans.
-Of course that assumes people actually do time out correctly!
-Sadly some people use distorted procedures of time out which rarely work as intended.
+But the time out procedure came straight from the experimental chamber, and it works on animals the same the way it works on humans.
+(Of course that assumes people do time out correctly! )

 The methods of ABA rest on careful observation and experimentation.
 Therefore, many people call behavior analysis the science of behavior.
 But like any science, progress depends on the quality and precision of a measurement system.

 B. F. Skinner and his contemporaries had the advantage of a sensitive monitoring device providing standard real time data.
 Everyone who used a “cumulative recorder” would see data forming distinctive patterns.
 Just like going to a doctor who interprets standard views of heart activity on ECGs, Skinner and his crew quickly deduced what specific change patterns meant.

 Skinner loved standard graphs and said the following, “… the curve revealed things in the rate of responding, and in changes in that rate, which would certainly otherwise have been missed” (Skinner, 1956, p.
 225).
 Without a standard view and a standard data metric called frequency (or rate), ABA would not exist today.

 New School Applied Behavior Analysts used Nonstandard Graphics